-If you’re a fresher in Leeds, there’s no doubt that you’ll want to spend some time exploring the city and all the fun it has to offer.
+If you’re a fresher in Leeds, there’s no doubt that you’ll want to spend some time exploring the city and all the fun it has to offer in the best student accommodation Leeds.
 From great coffee shops to cool bars and shopping districts, this entertainment guide will let you know what’s on in Leeds, the best of Leeds nightlife and which restaurants in Leeds to dine at if you want a good meal.
 We guarantee you’ll find some places in Leeds where your best university memories will be created.

 The Must-Try Places For A Bite To Eat